 This course is a fascinating introduction to a career in agriculture, giving you the chance to gain skills in areas such as animal husbandry and estates maintenance.
 As well as learning about agriculture, you will develop your literacy and numeracy skills.

-Assessment will be via a series of practical tasks and questions.
-You will be required to compile a portfolio of evidence of your achievements throughout the course.
+Assessments are carried out using a series of practical tasks and questions.
+You will be required to complete a portfolio of evidence.

-If you do well in your studies, it may be possible to progress to a Level 2 Intermediate Diploma in Agriculture or related subjects.
-However, you must have a minimum of a Merit grade to progress to the Intermediate Diploma.
+If you do well in your studies, it may be possible to progress to a Level 2 Intermediate Diploma in Agriculture or a related subject.
+However, you must have a minimum of a Merit grade to progress.